 (A corporation chartered under the laws of the United States)

 ARTICLE I. NAME—PURPOSES

 Section 1.
 Name.
 The name of this credit union is as stated in section 1 of the charter (approved organization certificate) of this credit union.

 Section 2.
-The purpose of this credit union is to promote thrift among its members by affording them an opportunity to accumulate their savings, and to create for them a source of credit for provident or productive purposes.
+Purposes.
+This credit union is a member-owned, democratically-operated, not- for-profit organization managed by a volunteer board of directors.
+Its stated mission is to meet the credit and savings needs of members, especially individuals of modest means.
+The purpose of this credit union is to promote thrift among its members by affording them an opportunity to accumulate their savings and to create a source of credit for provident, business or productive purposes.

 ARTICLE II.
 QUALIFICATIONS FOR MEMBERSHIP

 Section 1.
+Field of membership.
 The field of membership of this credit union is limited to that stated in section 5 of its charter.

-5 of the charter must be signed by the applicant on forms approved by the board.
-The applicant is admitted to membership after approval of an application by a majority of the directors, a majority of the members of a duly authorized executive committee, or by a membership officer, and after subscription to at least one share of this credit union and the payment of the initial installment, and the payment of a uniform entrance fee if required by the board.
-If a person whose membership application is denied makes a written request, the credit union must explain the reasons for the denial in writing.
+Section 2.
+Membership applications procedures.
+Persons eligible for membership under Section 5 of the charter must sign a membership application on approved forms.
+The applicant becomes a member upon approval of the application by a membership officer, after subscription to at least one share, payment of the initial installment, and payment of a uniform entrance fee if required by the board.
+If the membership officer denies a person’s membership application, the credit union must explain the reasons for the denial in writing upon written request.

 Section 3.
+Maintenance of membership share required.
 A member who withdraws all shareholdings or fails to comply with the time requirements for restoring his or her account balance to par value in Article III, Section 3, ceases to be a member.
 By resolution, the board may require persons readmitted to membership to pay another entrance fee.

 ARTICLE III.
 SHARES OF MEMBERS